| Building Dundee Farm

 that we believe will be exceptional.
 Our actions are not callous,

+but thoughtful.
+We trust that we are right.
 Now, ten years later, we have lived here through many seasons.

 It is truly a beautiful place.
 Our home, barns, and garage look like they have been here for ages.
 Our alpacas graze in the meadow, the